-A Cultural Resource Evaluation for the parcel was completed on February 28, 2020 prepared by Dr. John Parker, RPA.
+A Cultural Resource Evaluation for the parcel was completed on February 28, 2020, prepared by Dr. John Parker, RPA.
 No significant historic/prehistoric sites were discovered during the field inspection.
 Based on the field evaluation by Dr. Parker, it was recommended that the proposed project be approved as planned.
-Please see attached study for full results and recommendations.
-WeGrow is aware that if any archaeological, paleontological, or cultural materials be discovered during site development, all activity shall be halted in the vicinity of the find(s), the local overseeing tribe shall be notified and a qualified archeologists retained to evaluate the find(s) and recommend mitigation procedures, if necessary, subject to the approval of the Community Development Director.
+WeGrow is aware that if any archaeological, paleontological, or cultural materials be discovered during site development, all activity shall be halted in the vicinity of the find(s), the local overseeing tribe shall be notified and a qualified archeologist retained to evaluate the find(s) and recommend mitigation procedures, if necessary, subject to the approval of the Community Development Director.
 The applicant shall halt all work and immediately contact the Lake County Sheriff's Department and the Community Development Department if any human remains are encountered.
 All human remains will be treated in accordance with Public Resources Code Section 5097.98.

-WeGrow's site will require a high amount of electricity as they will be cultivating 332,160 s.f. of mixed light in greenhouses with a maximum of 25 watts per square foot.
+WeGrow's site will require a high amount of electricity as they will be cultivating 332,160 s.f. of mixed light canopy in greenhouses with a maximum of 25 watts per square foot.
+As mixed light allows up to 25 watts per square foot of canopy area, WeGrow is requesting an AMP upgrade to meet that maximum.
+The canopy area is 332,160 s.f., which at 25 watts per square foot is equal to just over 30,000 AMP's.
 All electricity needed for the project will be supplied from PG&E through the existing connection but will require an electrical upgrade.
-The proposed project is proposing a backup generator to be used in emergency situations when electricity cannot be supplied by PG&E. The project does not propose the storage or use of any hazardous materials.
-All organic waste will be placed in the designated composting area within the cultivation area.
+The proposed project is proposing a backup generator to be used solely in emergency situations when electricity cannot be supplied by PG&E. All organic waste will be placed in the designated composting area within the cultivation area.
 All solid waste will be stored in bins with secure fitting lids until being disposed of at a Lake County Integrated Waste Management facility, at least once a week during the cultivation season.
 The closest Lake County Integrated Waste Management facility to the proposed cultivation operation is the Eastlake Landfill.

-At this time WeGrow is currently being operated and managed by Zarina Otchkova, who is also the property owner.
+At this time WeGrow LLC is currently being operated and managed by Zarina Otchkova, who is also the property owner.
 Ms. Otchkova does not currently have employees, but all future employees will undergo a background check by the Lake County Sheriff's Department before starting employment and be a United States citizen or eligible for employment within the US.
 The projects core business hours of operation will take place between 8am-6pm with deliveries and pickups restricted to 9am-7pm Monday through Saturday and Sunday from 12pm-5pm.
+Pickups and deliveries are strictly commercially related (soil, equipment/materials, cannabis product, etc.).
 The Community Liaison/Emergency Contact is Ms. Otchkova, who will be available to contact 24 hours a day, seven days a week, including holidays.